Ballerina Feet Damage

 – Improper nail trimming

-– Discoloration or dark spots under nail
+– Discoloration or dark spots under the nail

 – Nail thickness changes